Nothing in your cart

 One study gave participants grape extract boosted with extra resveratrol.
 After six months, their levels of bad cholesterol and oxidised LDL had reduced, compared with those who took a placebo or extract without the added resveratrol.

-Can Resveratrol Slow Down Aging?
+Can Resveratrol Slow Down Ageing?

 But this early research is being done in organisms and hasn’t progressed to the stage of testing in humans so it’s not clear yet if it would have similar effects for humans.
 A review of several studies into the role of resveratrol in extending lifespans found it helped in 60 percent of the organisms studied, but its effects were strongest in organisms that weren’t related to humans, like worms and fish.